nikita0527/techfolios.github.io/quickstart.md

 # 4. Set home page theme

-Now that your home page content is OK, it's time to explore TechFolio "themes".
+Now that your home page content is OK, it's possible to explore TechFolio "themes".
+(If you're content with the current theme, you can skip this section for now.)
+Here's a three minute video illustrated the steps below:

+{% include youtube.html id="us00EnBKUYc" %}

 The layout for each of the top-level pages in a TechFolio site (home, projects, essays, bio) is specified in `_config.yml'.
 The TechFolio template comes with a few alternative themes for each top-level page that you can try out now.
 As you get more experienced with the system, you will find that you can easily create your own variants of these themes to give your site a unique look and feel.